ProjectLibre: Comparison to Microsoft Project

-Compared to Microsoft Project, which it closely emulates, ProjectLibre has a similar user interface (UI) including a ribbon-style menu, and a similar approach to construction of a project plan: create an indented task list or work breakdown structure (WBS), set durations, create links (either by (a) mouse drag, (b) selection and then button-down, or (c) manually type in the "predecessor" column), assign resources.
+ProjectLibre has 2 products that set out to closely emulate Microsoft Project.
+The Cloud is compared to Microsoft Project Online.
+The Dekstop to Microsoft Project Desktop.
+The Cloud is for teams and similar Gantt Chart, Network Diagram, WBS, Resource Leveling and advanced features for teams.
+The Dekstop tries to Compared to Microsoft Project, which it closely emulates, ProjectLibre has a similar user interface (UI) including a ribbon-style menu, and a similar approach to construction of a project plan: create an indented task list or work breakdown structure (WBS), set durations, create links (either by (a) mouse drag, (b) selection and then button-down, or (c) manually type in the "predecessor" column), assign resources.
 The columns (fields) look the same as for Microsoft Project.
 Costing features are comparable: labour, hourly rate, material usage, and fixed costs: these are all provided.